***We are currently out of honey please check back in July. TY!

 Hard Working Hive May 22, 2013 - This is a hard working hive.
 Very hot and damp, the bees were out working hard today and decided to take a break out on the porch.
 This is my power hive.
 This hive swarmed out last year and was queenless so I re-queened it with a Carniolan from a guy in Ohio.
 You can see the results.
 I am going to attempt raising queens this year and this will be my breeder queen.
 Good ...[more...]

-The Maples are in Bloom May 2, 2013 - The maples opened up here yesterday and I am congestion and sneezing.
+The Maples are in Bloom May 2, 2013 - The maples are in bloom and have opened up yesterday and I am congestion and sneezing.
 No sign of the basswoods blooming but still a bit early for them.
 The wild bees are very aggressive and Amy got stung Sunday.
 The Carolinian and Russians are surprisingly docile compared to the wild “American” bees.
 I removed the queen excluders off a few of the hives as the bees were not going up into the supers.
-I will suit up this ...[more...]
+I ...[more...]